 Spaghetti Bolognese is not your average meat sauce; it is a sauce you can spend an afternoon falling in love with as its simmering aroma wafts through the house.
-I discovered Bolognese while watching Emeril Live years ago and spaghetti has never had a better companion.
+I discovered Bolognese while watching Emeril Live years ago and spaghetti pasta has never had a better companion (we enjoy it over spiralized vegetables too!).
 Over the years, this rich, meaty sauce has won a special place in the hearts of family and friends—it feels like I am giving away a secret family recipe, but what is food if you cannot share it.

 There are a few important steps to creating a magnificent sauce:

 Don’t get in a hurry, this is a food of love.